sachinbasyal/Coffee-Shop-Data-Analytics/README.md

 ### B. Chart Requirement:
 (1) Calendar Heat Map:
-- Implement a calendar heat map tha dynamically adjusts based on the selected month from a slicer
+- Implement a calendar heat map that dynamically adjusts based on the selected month from a slicer

 - Each day on the calendar will be color-coded to represent sales volume, wih darker shades indicating higher sales